 Algorithm has boundless expansion like water fills the shape of the river.
 Algorithm is not the cultivation of any particular segment of the river that unites into the totality of the flow but rather the totality of the flow that unites that particular segment of the river.

 The algorithm of consciousness could be the simultaneous birth and death of awareness.
 Consciousness is the nonstop verification of authentication of information.
-It's possible that onsciousness is the continuous search for the source of alienation.
+It's possible that consciousness is the continuous search for the source of alienation.
 The source is not the target, it's just the easiet thing to aim at that will reveal the source.

 You can't look at alienation without naming it, and naming it causes alienation -unless the names come from the source, not me, not you.
 The tendency is to manipulate control rather than investigate the source of instigation.
 It's not intuitive to see things without naming them.
 Discovering where the names come from is to uncover any source of alienation.
 Naming things cannot be defined without using names.
 The way to name things without using names is to not depend on names to name things.
 Use no limitation as limitation.
 Then it will all be clear.
-Expand your cognitve language beyond "words" you already know.
-Feelings that you can not describe are untouchable, they can be repressed, covered up, by excuses or alcohol or drugs, or some other behavioral thing for distraction.
+Expand your cognitive language beyond "words" you already know.
+Feelings that you can not describe are untouchable, they can be repressed, covered up, by excuses or alcohol or drugs, or some other behavioural thing for distraction.
 Once you can describe things you are halfway there.
 A problem well-stated is halfway solved.

 "The comeback is always greater than the setback."